valterlobo/verify-message/README.md

-# POC Verification of signature and verification of ownership for access (ticket)
+# POC Verification of signature and verification of ownership for access (ticket) [Solidity]

 ##  Verify Ticket
 @startuml